-The school provides four years of research and teaching fellowship support, enabling students to develop exemplary research and teaching skills.
-Every semester, each fellow is assigned to a faculty mentor under whose supervision the fellow will conduct research or teaching duties.
-Students should have both fellowship experiences at least once during their duration of support.
+For the first four years of the program, the Annenberg School provides its doctoral student an annual stipend to support their research and teaching fellowships.
+Each semester, students are assigned to a faculty mentor under whose supervision the fellow will conduct either research or teaching duties.
+Students will experience both research fellowships and teaching fellowships at least once during their four years.
 Fellows are expected to devote 19 hours per week to their position.
-The current academic year stipend is $29,302, and rises to $33,302 when summer support is added.
+The current academic year stipend for research and teaching fellowships is $29,302.

-All University of Pennsylvania students must carry health insurance, either through the University under the Penn Student Insurance Plan, or through an outside provider.
-All Annenberg students who are eligible for the tuition benefit may enroll in the single Penn Student Insurance Plan, and Annenberg will cover the cost of the single health premium for the plan.
-The premium for 12 months of coverage is currently about $3,600.
+All University of Pennsylvania students must carry health insurance, either through the University under the Penn Student Insurance Plan or through an outside provider.
+All Annenberg doctoral students who are eligible for the tuition waiver may enroll in the Penn Student Insurance Plan, and Annenberg will cover the health premium costs for those students.
+Students may pay an additional fee to enroll their spouse/domestic partner or children in the plan, and the University also offers grants for Ph.D. students with families to help offset these costs.
+Learn more about the plan here.

-All Annenberg doctoral students receiving a regular fellowship from the school (research, teaching, or dissertation) have access to a yearly personal travel and research budget of up to $1,700.
-The primary purpose of this fund is to provide travel and lodging support for attendance at professional and academic conferences at which a student has some formal role (e.g., presenting a research paper or poster; acting as a discussant, group chair, or panel moderator; performing administrative duties, etc.).
-However, funds may also be used to support other legitimate educational and research purposes.
+All Annenberg doctoral students receiving a regular fellowship from the school (research fellowship, teaching fellowship, or dissertation research fellowship) have access to a yearly personal travel and research budget of up to $1,700.
+The primary purpose of this fund is to provide travel and lodging support for attendance at professional and academic conferences, however these funds may also be used for any legitimate educational and research purpose.